-The haunted Hamilton-Turner Inn is a perfect example of how rich history can cultivate a truly unique place.
+One of the many ghostly locations in Savannah, GA, the haunted Hamilton-Turner Inn is a perfect example of how rich history can cultivate a truly unique place.
 Once a noble family residence, the building was converted into a luxurious modern-day inn.
 But not before years of history could occur within the building’s towering walls.

 Some have witnessed this history first-hand when during their stays in the inn.
 Others have heard sounds or have seen mysterious figures from outside.
 One thing’s for sure, a stay at the haunted Hamilton-Turner Inn is an experience you won’t soon forget.

 If you want to book a Savannah ghost story tour, go here.

 A Haunted Stunning Building in Savannah

 Coming down the tree-lined Abercorn street, the building that houses the Hamilton-Turner Inn stands out with it’s imposing size and grand style.
 The exterior features stunning architecture inspired by the French Empire influence that was so prevalent at the time it was built.
 The moss-draped oaks perfectly frame the building’s impressive stature.

 With wrought-iron balconies and a stately entrance, the Hamilton-Turner Inn encompasses all of the appeals of Southern charm.
 Its towering exterior is stunning and memorable.
 So much so that it’s been said that Walt Disney even used it as the inspiration for his famous Haunted Mansion.